aptos-labs/aptos-ts-sdk/CONTRIBUTING.md

 ## Bisect-able History

-It is important that the project history is bisect-able so that when regressions are identified we can easily use `git bisect` to be able to pin-point the exact commit which introduced the regression.
-This requires that every commit is able to be built and passes all lints and tests.
-So if your pull request includes multiple commits be sure that each and every commit is able to be built and passes all checks performed by CI.
+It is important that the project history is bisect-able so that when regressions are identified we can easily use `git bisect` to be able to pinpoint the exact commit which introduced the regression.
+This requires that every commit builds and passes all lints and tests.
+So if your pull request includes multiple commits be sure that each and every commit builds and passes all checks performed by CI.

 ## Issues